 Common Health Problems of Jack Russell Terriers

-But still, they are prone to many health concerns and problems which can be inherited from its gene pool.
+But still, they are prone to many health concerns and problems which can be inherited from their gene pool.

 Some of the common health problems of Jack Russell Terrier are as follows: